In today’s post we’ll look at good habits to ensure you get a good night’s sleep.

 Now I can’t say this is one I’ve tried personally, but my friend drinks chamomile tea by the bucket load and has the best sleep habits ever.
 In fact, she can nap in the daytime too, so easily, and feel incredibly refreshed afterwards so perhaps there’s something in it.

 Studies have proven its sleep benefits, and it’s great for you to slowly sip it as you get ready for bed.
+Some people turn to other products that are known to help with relaxation and better sleeping habits, such as THC Drinks, for example.

 One of the things I chose to adopt during the pandemic to help my anxiety riddled sleep was a meditation app.
 In fact, I found that the sleep hypnotherapy recordings were the ones I listened to most.